yuxwind/CBS/README.md

 4. Run CBS on other network architectures:

     Similarly, we provides the scripts used in our paper for ResNet20, CIFARNet, MobileNet as below.
-In the paper, we report the average of 5 runs of experiemnts with seeds from 0 to 4.
-You can change the seed when running the following experiments.
+In the paper, we report the average performance of 5 runs of each experiemnt with seeds from 0 to 4.
+You can change the seed parameter when running the following experiments.
 If you are interested in the ablation study experiments, you can also find their scripts in ./scripts folder.

     ```
     ## on ResNet20